ivan-hc/AM/README.md

 where "`/usr/bin/am`" is the script "[APP-MANAGER](https://github.com/ivan-hc/AM/blob/main/APP-MANAGER)" and "`/usr/lib/am/modules/`" is the directory "[modules](https://github.com/ivan-hc/AM/tree/main/modules)" with all its content.

-Applications will continue to be installed in `/opt/` or `$HOME` location when `--user` flag is used for installation, according to the `$APPMANCONFIG/appman-config` file configuration.
+Applications will continue to be installed in `/opt/` or `$HOME` location when `--user` flag is used for installation, according to the `$APPMANCONFIG` file configuration.

 What changes from the locally-installed `am` or `appman` is the update process of the CLI and modules.
 System `am` intentionally ignores updates of CLI and modules in this scenario & hands that responsibility to the distro package manager in use (APT, DNF, PacMan/YaY...)